-If an Employee Test Positive for COVID-19 (Isolation)
+Guidelines for Employees Who Test Positive for COVID-19 - Isolation Required

-- ➤ The employee should contact and follow any instructions/orders from their health care provider. - Isolation can end after day 5 if symptoms are not present and on day 5 or later the employee tests negative.
-Antigen test preferred. - ➤ If unable to test or choosing not to test, and symptoms are not present or are resolving, isolation can end after day 10. - ➤ If fever is present, isolation should be continued until fever resolves without the use of without the use of fever-reducing medications for 24 hours. - ➤ If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until after day 10. - Wear a well-fitting mask around others for a total of 10 days, especially in indoors settings. - Notify vendors, contractors, clients, and other employee(s) who had close contact, within one day that may have been in prolonged contact with the affected employee (within 6 feet for greater than 15 minutes in a 24 hour period).
+- Everyone, regardless of vaccination status, previous infection, or lack of symptoms must isolate at home for at least 5 days, while either working remotely subject to department approval, using paid leave, accruals, Workers' Comp, or taking leave without pay. - ➤ The employee should contact and follow any instructions/orders from their health care provider. - ➤ Isolation can end after day 5 if symptoms are not present and on day 5 or later the employee tests negative.
+Antigen test preferred. - ➤ If unable to test or choosing not to test, and symptoms are not present or are resolving, isolation can end after day 10. - ➤ If fever is present, isolation should be continued until fever resolves without the use of without the use of fever-reducing medications for 24 hours. - If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until after day 10. - Employees must wear face coverings around others for a total of 10 days after testing positive. - ➤ Notify vendors, contractors, clients, and other employee(s) who had close contact, within one day that may have been in close contact with the affected employee.
 Do not disclose the identity of any person, in the workplace, who tested positive for COVID-19. - ➤ Temporarily close the general area where the positive employee worked until cleaning and sanitizing of the area where the employee worked and may have been, including cubes, offices, file rooms, common areas, break rooms, restrooms and County-owned vehicles (if applicable) can be completed. - Complete COVID Investigation forms. - Complete Workers Compensation claims forms if the employee test positive for COVID-19 due to a work place exposure.
 The employee must submit a positive PCR test taken within 14 days of work exposure to receive Workers Compensation benefits.